- This event has passed.

 This course will be a hybrid of The Game of Logging (GOL) Level 1 and Level 2 courses, and led by certified instructor, Bill Gerard.
 The Game of Logging is widely acknowledged as the premier chainsaw safety and productivity training program in the country.
 Top instructors across the country combine demonstration with participation to teach chainsaw safety, productivity, conservation, and cutting techniques.
 For more information about GOL, visit http://www.gameoflogging.com.

 The course is limited to 10 participants to ensure group safety and give all participants hands-on opportunities to use a saw.

-Price: Your $250 registration covers the cost of the instructor, plus a Stihl PPE kit containing an adjustable hard-hat with ear and face protectors, adjustable chaps, safety glasses, and work gloves.
+Price: Your $250 registration covers the cost of the instructor, plus a Stihl PPE kit, valued at $150, containing an adjustable hard-hat with ear and face protectors, adjustable chaps, safety glasses, and work gloves.
 If you already have all of the aforementioned safety equipment, and do not wish to purchase an additional set of PPE, please send us a note.